robertmuth/Cwerg/FrontEnd/ConcreteSyntax/README.md

 | slice     | slice!    | Slice Type |

-Convertering a readonly pointer to a read/write pointer or obtaining a read/write pointer to non-mutable causes type errors.
+Converting a readonly pointer to a read/write pointer or obtaining a read/write pointer to non-mutable causes type errors.
 (An unsafe cast is available to override this.)